Manuel d'Oliveira: 1915–1930s: Early life and career beginnings

 M'banza-Kongo (São Salvador) in 1745, the birthplace of Manuel d'Oliveira, served as the capital of the Kingdom of Kongo.

-Emmanuel Mayungu d'Oliveira was born in 1915 in São Salvador (modern-day M'banza-Kongo) in northern Angola.
-He fathered five children—four daughters and a son—and was the grandfather of the celebrated solo guitarist Félix Manuaku Waku.
-At the age of six, he and his family fled the conflicts affecting Angola and settled in Matadi, Belgian Congo, in 1921.
-Early in life, d'Oliveira toiled as a laborer and longshoreman before finding stability as a carpenter.
-Alongside his professional pursuits, he developed a deep appreciation for music, inspired in part by French singers such as Tino Rossi and Luis Mariano.
+Emmanuel Mayungu d'Oliveira was born on 10 October 1915 in São Salvador (modern-day M'banza-Kongo) in northern Angola.
+He fathered five children, including four daughters and one son, and was also the grandfather of the famed solo guitarist Félix Manuaku Waku.
+In 1921, when he was six years old, his family fled the conflicts in Angola and settled in Matadi, Belgian Congo.
+After arriving there, d'Oliveira toiled as a laborer and longshoreman before building a career as a carpenter.
+While working, he developed an interest in music, inspired in part by French singers such as Tino Rossi and Luis Mariano.

-According to Congolese musicologist Clément Ossinondé, d'Oliveira began learning the guitar at the age of 22, first receiving instruction from a Belgian guitarist and later refining his skills with the help of "Coastmen" or "Krou Boys"—West African sailors resettled in Léopoldville (now Kinshasa) during the early stages of World War II to work in the newly established Belgian Congo factories.
-This blend of experiences gave him a solid grounding in theoretical and practical aspects of guitar playing, leading him to master the instrument and compose his first songs in Kikongo.
-By 1937, he was fraternizing with young Angolan musicians and had begun performing publicly, gaining popularity and a strong reputation in the musical communities of Matadi and Boma.
+According to Congolese musicologist Clément Ossinondé, d'Oliveira began learning the guitar at the age of 22.
+He first learned from a Belgian guitarist and later practiced with the "Coastmen" or "Krou Boys", who were West African sailors resettled in the region during the early stages of World War II to work in the newly established Belgian Congo factories.
+He became a skilled guitarist and began writing his first songs in Kikongo, and by 1937, he was fraternizing with young Angolan musicians and appearing at public events, where he became popular and earned a strong name in Matadi and Boma.

 1940s–1950s: Formation of San Salvador, relocation to Léopoldville and success with Ngoma

-In 1944, d'Oliveira founded the musical group San Salvador in Matadi, named in homage to the historical capital of the Kingdom of Kongo.
-The group, composed of Edouard Bila, Henri Freitas, Georges Edouard Dula, and d'Oliveira as leader, specialized in the "Polka Piqué" style, a distinctive Bantu dance rhythm originating in Kongo traditions, which complemented the burgeoning Congolese rumba.